 Success of a company highly depends on goals and objectives that are set.
-We may define goals as where we want to arrive as a final destination.
+We may define goals as the place we want to arrive at as our final destination or target.
 Objectives, on the other hand, are the necessary steps to achieve that target.
 Although, the concept is the same as goals vs. objectives, the definition of these targets and steps change slightly in marketing.
 Now, we will talk about what these terms mean in marketing and what are the differences between them.
 Let’s start!

 What is marketing?